PAIDiPaidThis.com

 Why the price varies so much

 Two kitchens that look the same size and layout can land at very different totals once you break down what was actually included.
-A labour-only fit, where you already own the units and appliances, costs a fraction of an all-in project that covers units, worktops, tiling, plumbing, electrics and Flooring.
-Moving a wall or repositioning a sink and hob run means extra plumbing and sometimes Structural work, and that shows up clearly in what people report paying.
-The trade mix matters too.
-A single fitter coordinating everything tends to price differently from separately hiring a kitchen fitter, a plumber and an electrician, especially if a new Consumer unit (fuse board) is needed to support extra sockets and appliances.
-It is the same pattern seen in a Bathroom refit: the headline figure hides a lot of decisions that each nudge the final bill up or down.
+A labour-only fit, where you already own the units and appliances, costs a fraction of an all-in project that covers units, worktops, tiling, plumbing, electrics and flooring.
+Moving a wall or repositioning a sink and hob means extra plumbing and sometimes structural work, and that shows up clearly in what people report paying.
+Who you hire changes the number too.
+A sole trader working on their own tends to price a job differently from a larger fitted-kitchen company with a showroom, a design team and staff to pay for, and a job coordinated by a single fitter who subcontracts the plumbing and electrics can end up costing more than hiring each trade directly yourself, even for the same list of work.
+Region plays a part as well: what a fitter can charge depends on local demand and what other tradespeople nearby are charging, so the same job can cost noticeably more in one part of the country than another.
+A new consumer unit (fuse board) needed to support extra sockets and appliances is another cost that catches people out because it rarely appears in an initial ballpark figure.
+It is the same pattern seen in a bathroom refit: the headline number hides a string of decisions that each nudge the final bill up or down.

 How to pay less